next-multilingual/next-multilingual/README.md

 This basically does two things, as mentioned in the comments:

 1. Inject the actual locale in Next.js' router since we need to use a "fake default locale".
-2. (optional) Persist the actual locale in the cookie so we can reuse it when hitting the homepage without a locale (`/`).
+2. By default, persist the actual locale in the cookie so we can reuse it when hitting the homepage without a locale (`/`).
+If you do not want to use `next-multilingual`'s locale detection you can use `useActualLocale(false)` instead.

 ### Create a custom `Document` (`_document.tsx`)